jupyter-server/jupyter_server/docs/source/operators/security.rst

 Authorization
 -------------

+.. versionadded:: 2.0

 Authorization in Jupyter Server serves to provide finer grained control of access to its API resources.
 With authentication, requests are accepted if the current user is known by the server.
 Thus it can restrain access to specific users, but there is no way to give allowed users more or less permissions.
 Jupyter Server provides a thin and extensible authorization layer which checks if the current user is authorized to make a specific request.

-This is done by calling a ``is_authorized(handler, subject, action, resource)`` method before each request handler.
+This is done by calling a ``is_authorized(handler, user, action, resource)`` method before each request handler.
 Each request is labeled as either a "read", "write", or "execute" ``action``:

 - "read" wraps all ``GET`` and ``HEAD`` requests.
 - "write" wraps all ``POST``, ``PUT``, ``PATCH``, and ``DELETE`` requests.
-- "execute" wraps all requests to ZMQ/Websocket channels.
+- "execute" wraps all requests to ZMQ/Websocket channels (terminals and kernels).

 The ``resource`` being accessed refers to the resource name in the Jupyter Server's API endpoints in most cases.
-For instance, ``resource`` equal to:
+For instance, values for ``resource`` in the endpoints provided by the base jupyter server package:

 - "kernelspecs" corresponds to endpoints beginning with ``/kernelspecs`` and ``/api/kernelspecs``.
 - "nbconvert" corresponds to endpoints beginning with ``/nbconvert`` and ``/api/nbconvert``.
 - "config" corresponds to endpoints beginning with ``/api/config``.
-- "contents" corresponds to endpoints beginning with ``/api/contents``.
+- "contents" corresponds to endpoints beginning with ``/api/contents`` and ``/view``.
 - "kernels" corresponds to endpoints beginning with ``/api/kernels``.
 - "sessions" corresponds to endpoints beginning with ``/api/sessions``.
-- "terminal" corresponds to endpoints beginning with ``/api/terminals``.
+- "terminals" corresponds to endpoints beginning with ``/api/terminals``.
-- "view" corresponds to endpoints beginning with ``/view``.
-- "shutdown" corresponds to the endpoint ``/api/shutdown``.
+- "server" applies to the endpoint ``/api/shutdown``.
 - "api" corresponds to endpoints ``/api/status`` and ``/api/spec.yaml``.
-- "csp" corresponds to the endpoint ``/api/security/csp-report`` (by default).
+- "csp" corresponds to the endpoint ``/api/security/csp-report``

+Extensions may define their own resource.
+Extension resources should start with `extension_name:`.

-If ``is_authorized(...)`` returns ``True``, the request is made; otherwise, a ``HTTPError(401)`` (401 means "unauthorized") error is raised, and the request is blocked.
+If ``is_authorized(...)`` returns ``True``, the request is made; otherwise, a ``HTTPError(403)`` (403 means "Forbidden") error is raised, and the request is blocked.

 By default, authorization is turned off—i.e. ``is_authorized()`` always returns ``True`` and all authenticated users are allowed to make all types of requests.
-To turn-on authorization, pass a class that inherits from ``AuthorizationManager`` to the ``ServerApp.authorization_manager_class`` parameter, implementing a ``is_authorized()`` method with your desired authorization logic, as
+To turn-on authorization, pass a class that inherits from ``Authorizer`` to the ``ServerApp.authorizer_class`` parameter, implementing a ``is_authorized()`` method with your desired authorization logic, as
 follows:

 .. sourcecode:: python

-    from jupyter_server.services.auth.manager import AuthorizationManager
+    from jupyter_server.services.auth.authorizer import Authorizer

-    class MyAuthorizationManager(AuthorizationManager):
+    class MyAuthorizationManager(Authorizer):
-        """Class for managing authorization to resources in the Jupyter Server.
+        """Class for authorizing access to resources in the Jupyter Server.

-        All authorization managers used in Jupyter Server should inherit from AuthorizationManager and, at the very minimum, override and implement an `is_authorized` method with the following signature.
+        All authorizers used in Jupyter Server should inherit from AuthorizationManager and, at the very minimum, override and implement an `is_authorized` method with the following signature.

         The `is_authorized` method is called by the `@authorized` decorator in JupyterHandler.
-If it returns True, the incoming request to the server is accepted; if it returns False, the server returns a 401 (Not Authorized) error code.
+If it returns True, the incoming request to the server is accepted; if it returns False, the server returns a 403 (Forbidden) error code.
         """

-        def is_authorized(self, handler, subject, action, resource):
+        def is_authorized(self, handler: JupyterHandler, user: Any, action: str, resource: str) -> bool:
-            """A method to determine if `subject` is authorized to perform `action` (read, write, or execute) on the `resource` type.
+            """A method to determine if `user` is authorized to perform `action` (read, write, or execute) on the `resource` type.

             Parameters
             ------------
-            subject : usually a dict
+            user : usually a dict or string
-                a subject model with group, role, or permissions information.
+                A truthy model representing the authenticated user.
+                A username string by default,
+                but usually a dict when integrating with an auth provider.

             action : str
                 the category of action for the current request: read, write, or execute.

             resource : str
-                the type of resource (i.e. contents, kernels, files, etc.) the subject is requesting.
+                the type of resource (i.e. contents, kernels, files, etc.) the user is requesting.

-            Returns True if subject authorized to make request; otherwise, returns False.
+            Returns True if user authorized to make request; otherwise, returns False.
             """
             return True  # implement your authorization logic here

-The ``is_authorized()`` method will automatically be called whenever a handler is decorated with ``@authorized`` (from ``jupyter_server.services.auth.decorator``), similarly to the ``@authenticated`` decorator for authorization (from ``tornado.web``).
+The ``is_authorized()`` method will automatically be called whenever a handler is decorated with ``@authorized`` (from ``jupyter_server.services.auth``), similarly to the ``@authenticated`` decorator for authorization (from ``tornado.web``).

 Security in notebook documents